softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 1. The `service` returns the authToken to the server.
 1. The `server` returns the authToken to the player.

-## SequenceDiagram.Org

-You will create each of your seven diagrams using a simple web based editing tool found at [sequencediagram.org](https://sequencediagram.org).
-The [instructions](https://sequencediagram.org/instructions.html) for using the tool document all of the basic elements necessary to draw your diagram.
-It is not necessary for you to fully understand all the details of UML sequence diagrams, but it should be obvious from your diagrams what you are application is designed to do.

 ## Classes